What to Wear in Edinburgh

 Footwear: Heeled ankle boots.

-Accessories: Bold lipstick and a clutch.
+Accessories: Bold lipstick; a clutch.

 Similar Posts